auth0/auth0-oidc-client-net/docs-source/documentation/getting-started/authentication.md

     </array>
     ```

+2. Initiate the authentication process the same way as for Windows applications, by calling @Auth0.OidcClient.Auth0Client.LoginAsync(System.Object) inside your view controller:

+    ```csharp
+    var loginResult = await client.LoginAsync();
+    ```

 ### For Android

-For Android the entire login process is a bit more manual, but still fairly simple.
+For Android, the entire login process is a bit more manual but still fairly simple.

 1. First you need to call @Auth0.OidcClient.Auth0Client.PrepareLoginAsync(System.Object).
 This will return an `AuthorizeState` instance: